| Name | cytosim JSON |

 # Cytosim

-Cytosim is a suite of command-line tools with simulation and display capabilities.
-The simulation is specified in a [configuration file](doc/sim/config.md), defining objects with their parameters and a suite of operations, such as advancing time, saving frames or [generating reports](doc/sim/report.md).
-Here is a basic example, with parameters specified in [units of seconds, micrometers and pico-Newtons](doc/sim/units.md).
+Cytosim offers command-line tools with simulation and display capabilities.
+Simulations are defined using a [configuration file](doc/sim/config.md) which specifies objects, their parameters, and a sequence of operations such as advancing time, saving frames, or [generating reports](doc/sim/report.md).
+Below is a basic example, where parameters are expressed in [seconds, micrometers and pico-Newtons](doc/sim/units.md).

 set simul system